 Dembinsky, 71, plans to retire from the Shores Department of Public Safety on Oct.
-4. He is also wrapping up his year as president of the Florida Police Chiefs Association and is preparing to preside over the FPCA’s Summer Conference to be held Aug.
-6-10 in Palm Beach Gardens.
+4. He has just completed his year as president of the Florida Police Chiefs Association at that FPCA’s Summer Conference in Palm Beach Gardens.

 Originally from northern Canada, Dembinsky moved to Hollywood, Florida, when he was 16.
 After graduating from Florida International University, he spent a year in corrections in Dade County due to the fact he was not yet a citizen and therefore was not eligible to be a police officer.
 He became a U.S. citizen in 1977, then started as a patrolman in South Miami for a short time before joining the North Miami Beach Police Department in 1980.
 He rose through the ranks and retired as Assistant Chief there in 1998.

 His wife, Sandi, encouraged him to go for a police chief’s position – and for 24½ years, he’s been Director of Shores Public Safety.
 The model combines law enforcement, fire and emergency medical services in one department, and most officers are trained in all three first-responder career fields.